2015 NFL Mock Draft - Kevin Hanson- Updated: Friday, April 17th

 13. New Orleans Saints (Draft History): Alvin "Bud" Dupree, DE, Kentucky

-Bad against both the run (29th in the NFL) and pass (25th), the Saints allowed the second-most yards (384.0 per game) in the NFL and fifth-most points (26.5 per game).
-They also struggled to get to the quarterback as they finished in the bottom eight in sacks (34).
+New Orleans needs to put more pressure on the quarterback as they ranked in the bottom eight in sacks (34).
 A former tight end, Dupree is a freak athlete (4.56 forty, 42-inch vertical, 11-6 broad jump) at his size (6-foot-4, 269).
 Over the past three seasons, Dupree has a total of 21.0 sacks and 34.5 tackles for loss.

 As a whole, the Dolphins struggled in both pass and run blocking.
 Based on grades from PFF, the Dolphins ranked 31st in pass blocking and 27th in run blocking in 2014.
-Scherff played left tackle at Iowa and while he could play tackle at the next level, he may be better at guard and starting guard Daryn Colledge is a free agent.
-Either way, Colledge graded out as the 74th of 78 qualified guards last season.
+Playing left tackle at LSU and while he could play tackle at the next level, Collins may be better at guard where he also gained some experience early in his collegiate career.
+Meanwhile, starting guard Daryn Colledge is a free agent, but he graded out as only the 74th of 78 qualified guards last season.

 15. San Francisco 49ers (Draft History): Arik Armstead, DE, Oregon

-Armstead could certainly be drafted higher than this based on potential and upside.
+The 49ers have added Darnell Dockett via a two-year deal, but he turns 34 in May and Justin Smith may retire this offseason.
 Described by an NFL general manager as "a 6-foot-8, 290-pound freak," Armstead was a two-sport athlete (football and basketball) at Oregon and possesses excellent footwork and agility.
-Justin Smith will turn 36 years old in September.

-16. Houston Texans (Draft History): Andrus Peat, OT, Stanford
+16. Houston Texans (Draft History): Randy Gregory, DE/OLB, Nebraska

 -> Continue to picks 17-32